 Keith Paulsen joined the Maverick men's hockey staff in May of 2023.
-He will be in his third season at Minnesota State in 2025-26.
+He will be in his fourth season at Minnesota State in 2026-27.
+In the summer of 2026, Paulsen was named an Associate Head Coach for the Mavericks.

-Paulsen comes to Minnesota State after serving as the video coach for the AHL’s Iowa Wild since 2016.
+Prior to arriving at Minnesota State, Paulsen served as the video coach for the AHL’s Iowa Wild from 2016-2023.

 During his time with the Wild, Paulsen coordinated live in-game and post-game video analysis and breakdown.
 He also prepared scout video for opponent tendencies, video for team meetings and assisted with daily practice planning and implementation.